Qytera-Gmbh/Qytera-Gmbh.github.io/articles/New_Cucumber_Project.md

 ## Run program

-Now the project is set up so that we can run it for the first time.
+Now the project is ready so that we can run it for the first time.
 To do this, we click on an icon with a green file to the left of the name of the main class in IntelliJ.
 A dialogue then opens where we click on Run `CucumberRunner`.
 This first run allows QTAF to create further required directories and files on its own.

 <img src="https://qytera-gmbh.github.io/img/cucumber/cucumber_testrunner_exec.png" />